 Research Interests

-• Measurement error and misclassification in causal inference
+• Measurement error and misclassification

 • Missing data: non-ignorable missing data mechanisms